oliverklee/ext-realty/Documentation/Tutorial/Installation/Index.rst

 #.
 In your TS setup, please set config.language and config.locale\_all so
    the extension will use the correct language in the front end.

+#.
+Clear all caches.

+#.
+If the front-end labels of the extension are in English instead of your
+   configured language, please deleted the following files/directories:

+   - typo3temp/realty-l10n-*.zip
+   - typo3conf/l10n/*/realty/